Chi Omega

-Chi Omega (ΧΩ, also known as ChiO) is a women's fraternity and a member of the National Panhellenic Conference, the umbrella organization of 26 women's fraternities.
+Chi Omega (ΧΩ, also known as ChiO) is an American women's collegiate fraternity.
+It was established in 1895 at the University of Arkansas.
 Chi Omega has 181 active collegiate chapters and approximately 240 alumnae chapters.
 Since its founding in 1895 at the University of Arkansas, the sorority has initiated over 355,000 members with more than 28,000 undergraduates added each year, making it the largest women's sorority organization by membership.
-Chi Omega's national headquarters are located in Memphis, Tennessee.
+It is a member of the National Panhellenic Conference.

 History

-Chi Omega was founded April 5, 1895, at the University of Arkansas by Ina May Boles, Jean Vincenheller, Jobelle Holcombe, and Alice Simonds, with the help of Dr. Charles Richardson, an initiate of the Kappa Sigma fraternity.
+Chi Omega was founded April 5, 1895, at the University of Arkansas by Ina May Boles, Jean Vincenheller, Jobelle Holcombe, and Alice Simonds, with the help of Dr. Charles Richardson, an initiate of Kappa Sigma fraternity.
 This founding chapter is called the Psi chapter.
+Chi Omega states its founding purposes as: "friendship, personal integrity, service to others, academic excellence and intellectual pursuits, community and campus involvement and personal and career development".

-It first expanded in Fall 1898 with Chi chapter at Transylvania University; located in Lexington, Kentucky, and Hellmuth Ladies' College, located in London, Ontario.
+It first expanded in the fall of 1898 with Chi chapter at Transylvania University; located in Lexington, Kentucky, and Hellmuth Ladies' College, located in London, Ontario.
 Both chapters were transferred to other schools in 1903.
-By its 10th anniversary, in 1905, and with the support of Alumnae and Dr. Richardson, Chi Omega had installed 17 chapters throughout the United States.

 Chi Omega joined the National Panhellenic Conference in 1903.

-From 1947 to 1973, Chi Omega's headquarters were in the private home of two alumnae in Cincinnati, Ohio.
-In 1973, Chi Omega moved to the 33rd floor of Carew Tower, the tallest building in Cincinnati.
-Chi Omega was the first women's Sorority to have an executive office in an office building.
-In 1986, the Chi Omega Executive Office was moved to the 31st floor of the same office building, Carew Tower, until their move to the present location in Memphis, Tennessee, in December 1993.
+By its tenth anniversary, in 1905, Chi Omega had installed seventeen chapters throughout the United States.